• Skip to primary navigation

 • ILED is how much current LED should get

-Use this to keep LED safe.
+Hence, use this this formula to keep LED safe.

 How the Circuit is Build: